 SEM is an umbrella term used for different online marketing and traffic-generating activities.
 One part of SEM is paid search advertising (commonly referred to as Pay-per-click advertising), where marketers buy premium ad spaces on SERPs.
 They are then charged by search engines based on their bid amount each time their ads are clicked by potential clients.
 This works the same way as typical ads you’ll find on newspapers.
 Advertisers buy ad spaces from the publishers to showcase their products.
 This could be a one-time deal or recurrent.
 However, once the advertiser decided to stop paying, the ads will be automatically removed.

-Although I prefer SEO over PPC advertising, I would recommend the PPC for short-term marketing campaign of particular products or services.
+Although I prefer SEO over PPC advertising, I would recommend the PPC for the short-term marketing campaign for particular products or services.
 As an SEO, I only encourage clients to use paid search marketing for one of the following three reasons;

 - You need instant traffic; Let’s say you’re a florist and tomorrow is mother’s day or valentine’s day – what should be your biggest days of the year.
 If you have no promotion then no one will know you exist.
 To take advantage of times like these, paid search marketing is perfect as you only have to pay for promotion when you need it.